MicrosoftDocs/SupportArticles-docs/Viva/Glint/access/manager-access-issues.md

 > You do not have access.
 Please contact your Glint administrator for help.

-You see this error message if you don't have permissions to access the Viva Glint app.
+You see this error message if you don't have permission to access the Viva Glint app.

 To resolve the issue, contact your Glint admin to grant you access to the Viva Glint app.